kidonng/scoop-docs/packages/docs/docs/guides/SSH-on-Windows.md

 P.S. if you want to use ssh with git, you may prefer to install `git-with-openssh` by `scoop install git-with-openssh`

-Or, for the latest version of openssh:
+Or, for the latest version of OpenSSH:

 ```powershell
 scoop install win32-openssh